 A protection order (often referred to as a "no-contact order" or "restraining order") is a court order intended to protect victims of abuse, sexual assault, and stalking.
 Under Kansas law, survivors of sexual assault can seek a protection order known as a Protection from Stalking, Sexual Assault, or Human Trafficking (PFSSAHT) order.
-Sometimes, survivors of sexual assault may also qualify for a Protection from Abuse order (PFA), if they have a relationship or prior relationship with the perpetrator.
+Sometimes, survivors of sexual assault may also qualify for a Protection from Abuse order (PFA), if they have a relationship or a prior relationship with the perpetrator.
 An attorney or an advocate can assist you in filing for a protection order, or you can file on your own.
+Protection orders can be filed in person at your county court or online using the Protection Order Portal at www.kspop.org.
+The Protection Order Portal is only available in English at this time.